-Right before finishing the parting prayer, a big claw came out of the portal, I was closer to it so whatever it was, had the chance to tear part of my arm, three huge blood marks appeared on my right arm.
-We did finish the prayer and the portal closed but the job was done, I had been marked and my life was in danger now.
+But right before finishing the parting prayer, a big claw came out of the portal.
+I was closer to it so it had the chance to tear up part of my arm—three huge scratches appeared on my right arm.
+We did finish the prayer and the portal closed but the job was done—I had been marked and my life was in danger now.

-Leann said, “Don’t be scared Sheryl, we will figure this out.
-You’re a Demonica remember?
+Leann said, “Don’t be scared, Sheryl.
+We will figure this out.
+You’re a Demonica, remember?
 I’ll clean you up.”

 I was crying and desperate to finish all this.
-Leann, that’s my main concern, I haven’t been able to use those stupid “powers”, not even being able to confront the trinity.
+“Leann, that’s my main concern.
+I haven’t been able to use those stupid ‘powers,’ not even to confront the trinity.

-Leann replied, “probably this discovery of your powers should be done by yourself.
-The demons mentioned something about you not being a threat as you don’t know your capabilities.
-You might need to contact Lilith…I’m honestly running out of options here.”
+Leann replied, “This discovery of your powers should probably be done by you and you alone.
+The demons mentioned something about you not being a threat, as you don’t know your capabilities.
+You might need to contact Lilith. . . .
+We’re honestly running out of options here.”

-What???
-Are you nuts Leann?
+“What??
+Are you nuts, Leann?”

-“Well, you haven’t been able to find anything that can be useful about yourself, so ill suggest you do it.
-Just ask her what you need to ask, and as I said before, if you don’t know her or haven’t met her in the past it shouldn’t be a problem right?
-Your arm isn’t that bad anyway.”
+“Well, you haven’t been able to find anything that can be useful about yourself, so I suggest you talk to her.
+Just ask her what you need to ask, and as I said before, if you don’t know her or haven’t met her in the past, it shouldn’t be a problem, right?
+Your arm isn’t that bad, anyway,” said Leann in a shady manner.

-I met her gaze, overwhelmed with a sense of being judged, and firmly declared, "I will prove this to you!
-Even though I know you don’t trust me, I am determined to fix this!"
+I met her gaze, overwhelmed with a sense of being judged, and firmly declared, “I will prove this to you!
+Even though I know you don’t trust me, I am determined to fix this!”

-“Well, we had Jeremy, and not even with Paimon there you moved a finger to help him out!

-Don’t you have a rank or something?”
+“Don’t you have rank or something?
 So yes!
-You have work to do, when you really figure out something to help him and yourself then call me.

-“I’m done with this shit; we’ve been on this loop for how long?
-Who the hell knows if you truly provoked all this and now, I have to clean your shit and Jeremy’s too.”
+You have work to do.
+When you figure out something that will help him and yourself, then call me.
+I’m done with this shit; we’ve been in this loop for how long?
+Who the hell knows if you truly provoked all this, and now I have to clean your shit.

-“I should have probably accepted Paimon’s offer, I would have been out of this for long and saved Jeremy!”
+I should have probably accepted Paimon’s offer; I would have been out of this long ago,” said Leann, clearly irritated.

-My words escaped me; I couldn’t fathom that it was her speaking.
+Words escaped me; I couldn’t fathom that it was her speaking.
 She busily packed her belongings, making the decision to depart.

-"Wait, Leann!"
+“Wait, Leann!”
 I shouted.

-“I’m done with this Sheryl, do what you got to do and then call me, such a fucking waste of time!”
+“I’m done with this, Sheryl.
+Do what you have to do and then call me.
+Such a fucking waste of time!”

-She was in such a wave of anger and there wasn’t a way to be able to speak to her, it almost seemed the devil got into her…
+She was in such a wave of anger, there was no way to speak to her; it almost seemed the devil got into her. . . .

-She moved out of my house and we didn’t speak for at least a week, so it seemed the demons achieved something and it was to separate us.
+She moved out of my house and we didn’t speak for at least a week, so it seemed the demons achieved something—and that was to separate us.

-I had no help this time, so if I wanted to get my friend back and Jeremy, I should unravel whatever power I had and face Lilith.
+I had no help anymore, so if I wanted to get my friend back, I needed to marshal whatever power I had and face Lilith.

-I made a plan, first find a way to get to Lilith, she is now a regular woman so she shouldn’t be hard to find, besides I’m hoping I can understand how to perform my duties as a Demonica.
-I’m under a lot of pressure so I hope I can cope with it.
+I made a plan: First, find a way to get to Lilith.
+She is now a regular woman, so she shouldn’t be hard to find.
+Besides, I’m hoping I can understand how to perform my duties as a Demonica.
+I’m under a lot of pressure, so I hope I can cope with it.

-I do miss Leann, and somehow, I feel I failed her and Jeremy, even myself.
+I do miss Leann, and somehow, I feel I failed both her and myself.